pmahnke/mahnke-cocktails/recipe/whiskey_sour.md

 stars: 5
 base_spirits: "Bourbon "
 youtube: "bxTRtiS06W0&t=51s"
+description: "A timeless classic and cornerstone of drink-making, this sour perfectly balances the richness of whiskey with the tartness of lemon."
 excerpt: |
   The classic Whiskey Sour is the most famous representation of one of the worlds most popular types of cocktail.
 Easy to commit to memory, its simple go-to sour to add to your arsenal, and a cornerstone of drink-making that everyone should know.
 ---